scando1993/thingsboard.github.io/docs/samples/esp32/gpio-control-pico-kit-dht22-sensor.md

    ![image](/images/samples/esp32/gpio-temperature/do-not-use-beta-version-arduinojson.png)

-From now on, you can use ThingsBoard SDK right from Arduino IDE.
+From now on, you can use Pacificsoft SDK right from Arduino IDE.

 ### Install ESP32 DHT22 driver